google/GTXiLib/README.md

 information allows us to measure the volume of usage.
 For more detailed information about our analytics collection, please peruse the `GTXAnalytics.m` file which contains the implementation details.
-If they wish, users can choose to opt out by disabling the Analytics by adding the folling code snippet in test’s `+(void) setUp` method:
+If they wish, users can choose to opt out by disabling the Analytics by adding the following code snippet in test’s `+(void) setUp` method:

 ```